mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 For instance, you always try to help, but people don’t accept you.
 This is [suffering](glossary#suffering).
 But suffering is okay...
 Not okay, but there is no other way.
 So, if the help is good, you have to consider again and again how to help people, all kinds of people, whatever happens, accepting or not accepting.
 Anyway you should continually consider carefully how to help.
 That is really delusion.
 Don’t you think so?
 It’s delusion, by which you suffer.
 But this is a bodhisattva.

 That delusion is really supported by enlightenment.
-That’s why next sentence says,
+That’s why the next sentence says,

 > great delusion about enlightenment is sentient beings.